datavaluepeople/dvp-landing-static/content/assets/blog/phoenix-case-study/index.md

 3. **Under-resourced-language and multi-language support**: Commercial social media analysis tools don't often support under-resource languages or multi-language analysis.

-4. **Open-source requirement**: Build Up wanted a project open to contributors worldwide, facilitating collaboration and continuous improvement.
+4. **Open-source requirement**: Build Up wanted to show the non-commercial nature of the project.
+   Plus to make the technology transparent and to allowing others with technical expertise to collaborate and use it.

 ***